GeoMattB/badlands_doe_toolset/README.md

 # badlands_doe_toolset
- a set of tools to make use of Badlands and Design of Experiments (DoEgen)
+ a set of tools to simply combine the setup and analysis of Badlands using Design of Experiments (DoEgen) python software.